 In order to enrol your child, you should first check the list of post-primary schools in your area.
 Then, you should contact the school of your choice to see if there is a place available.
 The school of your choice may place your child on a waiting list or you may need to contact other schools to find a place.

-The Department of Education and Skills has launched a consultation on the options for the regulation of school enrolment.
+The Department of Education and Skills held a consultation on the options for the regulation of school enrolment.